-Virginia Wesleyan University is a liberal-arts university that is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.The Teacher Education Program is accredited by the Virginia Department of Education, and offers comprehensive teacher preparation leading to licensure in 15 endorsement areas.
+Virginia Wesleyan University is regionally accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.The Teacher Education Program is accredited through a process approved by the Virginia Board of Education, and offers comprehensive teacher preparation leading to licensure in 15 endorsement areas.

-The mission of the Teacher Education Program at Virginia Wesleyan University is to prepare reflective, engaged teachers of good character willing to advance the cause of education and to cultivate and inspire a love of learning both in their students and within the communities they teach.
+The mission of the Teacher Education Program at Virginia Wesleyan University is to prepare reflective, engaged teachers of good character who will adhere to the highest standards of professionalism, and who are willing to advance the cause of education and to cultivate and inspire a love of learning both in their students and within the communities they teach.

 The education faculty contend that our candidates must see and experience the wonder in the human ability to learn1 in order to understand teaching as a vocation.
 This is accomplished by preparing the hearts and minds of our candidates through rigorous content and education coursework combined with multiple supervised field experiences, leading to development of the knowledge necessary to teach successfully and to appreciate the richness of diverse cultures.